Increase in Child Trafficking Post Corona

 Where all the children during Corona times had their parents backing and supporting them emotionally, financially, and also physically, Some children were also forced into prostitution to have a one-time meal.

 Child trafficking, evidently through data and statistics, has increased for sure.
 But we still should not forget that this only includes the data of children who chose to speak for themselves and decided to report.
-It is to be assumed that there might be a particular percentage of children who must be to earn a livelihood still continues to engage in such activities.
+It is to be assumed that there might be a particular percentage of children who must be able to earn a livelihood still continue to engage in such activities.
 We should also not forget children who were forced into prostitution.
-Moreover, due to corona times, the children also faced difficulties to reach the authority to claim their rights.
+Moreover, due to the coronavirus, the children also faced difficulties in reaching the authorities to claim their rights.
 Thus, if we go on to consider and look at real data, it might have been far higher.

 Analysis